 Small Project Grants

-Since 2009, People’s Postcode Trust has awarded more than £11m to over 1700 projects across Great Britain - with over £9m of this alone being distributed in Small Project Grants.
+Since 2009, People’s Postcode Trust has awarded more than £12m to over 2000 projects across Great Britain, supporting charities, good caused and voluntary groups.

 Based in the Tower Hamlets area of London, Magic Me provide creative intergenerational programmes designed to bring mutual benefit, learning and enjoyment.